Blaze-trio/Frontend_SportsApp/sporting-club-app/README.md

 ### Deploying to GitHub Pages

-1. Update your GitHub username in `package.json` and this README
+1. Update your GitHub username in `package.json` and this README ✅ (Done!)
 2. Push your code to GitHub
 3. Run the deployment command:
 ```bash